-Pulls are larger in size and as I stated above, and make a bolder statement.
+Pulls are larger in size and as I stated above, make a bolder statement.
 Pulls also offer an easier grip.
 They look great on drawers and longer cabinets.
 The drawback would be that the price goes up drastically and they are a little harder to install.

-Some may ask if you have to stick to one or the other, all pulls or all knobs?
+Some may ask if you have to stick to one or the other, all pulls or knobs?
 The answer is no, not at all.
 We personally like the mix of knobs and pulls.
 There is no specific way to choose what goes where, but we normally stick to knobs on smaller cabinetry and pulls on larger.
 It is also a great look to do two pulls on very large drawers or an oversized pull.
-This not only makes it easier to open and close, but creates a dramatic look.
+This not only makes it easier to open and close but creates a dramatic look.

-Here are a few suggestions we have either used in the past or just absolutely love.
+Here are a few other suggestions we have either used in the past or just absolutely love.
 Maybe this will get you started or at least lead you in the right direction.
 There are thousands of choices out there, so try to narrow it down to a couple of different styles.
 Then maybe compare prices based on your budget and go from there.